busterjs/lt-instabuster/README.md

 When running tests in this mode, the test results are currently written to the console.

+###Autotest
+The _Buster: Toggle autotest_ command will turn the autotest feature on/off.
+When in autotest mode, a test all run is triggered when you save any file that is considered relevant for Buster based on the buster.js configuration you have provided.
+A test all run will not be triggered when you save an editor that is in buster live mode.

 ### Buster config
 To run buster tests you need to provide the path to the relevant buster.js file.
 You can do this through the "Add connection..." command and select Buster.
 You will be prompted for a file, select the buster.js file for your project.
 (Limited to one project at the moment).